hongyan99/interview_training/src/main/java/review/backtracking/README.md

 Backtracking is an algorithmic-technique for solving problems recursively by trying to build a solution incrementally.
 Recording the partial/in-progress solution in a scratch pad (let's call it solution board).
-As we increment forward, if the solution becomes invalid (fails some problem specific constraint), short-circuit the process, and backtrack to erase the board, and then try repeat the same process with the next possibility.
+As we increment forward, if a solution is found, or the solution for the current trial becomes invalid (fails some problem specific constraint), short-circuit the process, and backtrack to erase the board, and then try repeat the same process with the next possibility.

 ```
 void solve(level, board, result):
 	// 1.
 Exit condition
     if(board.isDone(level)) {
         board.store(result)
         return;
    	}
     // 2.
 Try all the options within the constraint
     for each valid choice: